Andrew Antoniolli: Early life and police career

-Political Career Division 7 Councillor (2000–2017)
+Ipswich city councillor (2000–2017)

-Andrew Antoniolli was first elected to Ipswich City Council in 2000, contesting the Division 7 seat vacated by then-councillor Gerard Pender, who had resigned to make an unsuccessful bid for the mayoralty.
-At the time, Antoniolli was the youngest councillor elected in over two decades, and among the youngest in the city's history.

-He went on to serve the Division 7 community for 17 years, including a period as Deputy Mayor.
+Antoniolli was first elected to Ipswich City Council in 2000 at the age of 39, becoming the youngest councillor elected in over two decades and among the youngest in the city's history.
+He contested the Division 7 seat vacated by then-councillor Gerard Pender, who had resigned to make an unsuccessful bid for mayor.
+Antoniolli went on to serve the Division 7 community for 17 years, including a period as deputy mayor.
 During his time on council, Antoniolli was actively involved in community engagement, urban development planning, and policing initiatives, drawing on his prior experience as a Queensland Police officer.

-In 2014, Antoniolli was appointed as a director of Ipswich City Properties Pty Ltd (ICP), a council-owned company responsible for overseeing major urban redevelopment, including the Ipswich City Square and broader CBD renewal projects.
-He joined a five-person board consisting of Mayor Paul Pisasale, Councillor Paul Tully, Council CEO Jim Lindsay, and Council Solicitor Daniel Best.
-Pisasale said, "Andrew is very well connected in the CBD.
-He has an office in the CBD and talks to the retailers in the CBD all the time … to have that experience and knowledge on Ipswich City Properties is invaluable."

-Antoniolli stated he was "looking forward to helping steer the development of the city heart in the right direction" and advocated for a connected and well-planned mall precinct.
+In 2014 Antoniolli was appointed as a director of Ipswich City Properties Pty Ltd (ICP), a council-owned company responsible for overseeing major urban redevelopment including the Ipswich City Square and broader central business district (CBD) renewal projects.
+He joined a five-person board consisting of Mayor Paul Pisasale, Councillor Paul Tully, Council CEO Jim Lindsay, and Council Solicitor Daniel Best, with Pisasale saying, "Andrew is very well connected in the CBD.
+He has an office in the CBD and talks to the retailers in the CBD all the time ... to have that experience and knowledge on Ipswich City Properties is invaluable."
+Antoniolli stated that he was "looking forward to helping steer the development of the city heart in the right direction" and advocated for a connected and well-planned mall precinct.
 "Ipswich City Properties set the direction of the CBD," he said, "and I believe that someone like me who is embedded in the CBD can get advice through to the board about what is needed."
-He strongly supported the 2007 masterplan that identified the redevelopment of the Ipswich Mall as a "catalyst project."
+He strongly supported the 2007 master plan that identified the redevelopment of the Ipswich Mall as a "catalyst project."